dingling123456/git_practice/readme.txt

 git is a free software
-Git is a distributed version control system/
+Git is a distributed version control system append GPL